jeykumar/patentology-api/README.md

 This library powers Patentology.org.
 The objective is to create an unofficial API for Canadian Intellectual Property Office's (CIPO) patent database.
 I hope this will facilitate the work of other developers and researchers.

-This **project is still under development**.
-While I am actively working on making it more stable, by identifying and fixing bugs, and adding additional features, it is **not recommended** to currently use this library for any sensitive work.
+**Disclaimer:** This API has no official status and there is no guarantee of accuracy or completeness.

-## Specification
+## Documentation

-Please refer to the interactive specification at [patentology.org](http://www.patentology.org/docs/index.html#/default) for now.
+Please refer to the interactive documentation at [patentology.org](http://www.patentology.org/docs/) for now.
 It was created using the open source [Swagger](http://swagger.io/) framework.
-A more comprehensive version will soon be added to this page.
+A more comprehensive version will be added to this page at a later time.

-## API Paths
+## API Endpoints

 ### /search

-Use this endpoint to search the database for one or more patents using the specified search criteria.
+Use this endpoint to search for one or more patents using the specified search criteria.

+### /info

+Use this endpoint to retrieve information regarding a specific patent using the patent number.